pyeventsourcing/eventsourcing/docs/topics/persistence.rst

 transcodings for the other types of object used in your domain model's event objects.
 A transcoding will convert other types of object to a representation of the non-basic type of object that uses the basic types that are supported.
-The transcoder method :func:`~eventsourcing.persistence.JSONTranscoder.register` is used to register individual transcodings with the transcoder.
+The transcoder method :func:`~eventsourcing.persistence.Transcoder.register` is used to register individual transcodings with the transcoder.

 .. _Transcodings: